jakestanley/setup_windows/README.md

 - yumi - for creating linux boot USBs
 - partitionassistant - aomei partition assistant. great tool for managing partitions
 - classic-shell - fantastic replacement for the godawful windows 8 and beyond "start menu"
 - listary - adds powerful searching features.
-Ctrl+G is super useful
+Win+F to launch, Ctrl+G to go to last open folder in a file manager context
 - clover - adds chrome style tabbing to the default file explorer

 ### install-home.bat